 NOTE 1: The LBO session authorization indication overrides the subscription data.

 NOTE 2: The HPLMN ensures that there are no URSP rules in the UE conflicting with the LBO authorization for this PDU Session, e.g. no other traffic that requires HR PDU Session should be mapped to the same DNN and S-NSSAI that could be authorized for LBO.
+If the information related to supported Edge Computing applications sent by the VPLMN is in collision with the current URSP rules in HPLMN for some application, then the HPLMN can just omit this information and not authorize the PDU Session for LBO for the given application.

-NOTE 3: Terminating the HR PDU Session impacts the ongoing traffic on that PDU Session, e.g. TCP connections break and QUIC connections are interrupted until the connectivity is re-established on the new LBO PDU Session.
+NOTE 3: Terminating the HR PDU Session before establishing the LBO PDU Session as in SSC#2 impacts the ongoing traffic on that PDU Session, e.g. TCP connections break and QUIC connections are interrupted until the connectivity is re-established on the new LBO PDU Session.

 The AMF decides to set up a LBO PDU Session for the next UE PDU Session establishment request from the UE for the same DNN and S-NSSAI, based on the authorization indication received from the H-SMF.
 Then it selects V-SMF based on internal configuration or target DNAI received and it also conveys a target DNAI to V-SMF corresponding to the DNAI received from H-SMF.
 The V-SMF selects a PSA based on the DNAI information received from AMF (if available) or based on policy information and may also configure a V-EASDF if dynamic EAS discovery is to be used.